 '''

 --append <num_steps>

 add <num_steps> time steps at the end of the trace

 when creating a counter example (this additional time

 steps will still be constrained by assumptions)

 --binary

 dump anyconst values as raw bit strings

 --keep-going

 continue BMC after the first failed assertion and report

 further failed assertions.
 To output multiple traces

 covering all found failed assertions, the character '%' is

 replaced in all dump filenames with an increasing number.

 In cover mode, don't stop when a cover trace contains a failed

 assertion.

 --check-witness

 check that the used witness file contains sufficient

 constraints to force an assertion failure.

 --detect-loops

 check if states are unique in temporal induction counter examples

 (this feature is experimental and incomplete)

 --incremental

 run in incremental mode (experimental)

 --track-assumes

 track individual assumptions and report a subset of used

 assumptions that are sufficient for the reported outcome.
 This

 can be used to debug PREUNSAT failures as well as to find a

 smaller set of sufficient assumptions.

 --minimize-assumes

 when using --track-assumes, solve for a minimal set of sufficient assumptions.

 -s <solver>

 set SMT solver: z3, yices, boolector, bitwuzla, cvc4, mathsat, dummy

-default: vices
+default: yices

 -S <opt>

 pass <opt> as command line argument to the solver

 --timeout <value>

 set the solver timeout to the specified value (in seconds).

 --logic <smt2_logic>

 use the specified SMT2 logic (e.g. QF_AUFBV)

 --dummy <filename>

 if solver is "dummy", read solver output from that file

+otherwise: write solver output to that file

 '''

 '''

-otherwise: write solver output to that file

--v
+--smt2-option <option>=<value>

+enable an SMT-LIBv2 option.

+-17

 enable debug output

 --unroll

 unroll uninterpreted functions

 --noincr

 don't use incremental solving, instead restart solver for

 each (check-sat).
 This also avoids (push) and (pop).

 --noprogress

 disable timer display during solving

 (this option is set implicitly on Windows)

 --dump-smt2 <filename>

 write smt2 statements to file

 --info <smt2-info-stmt>

 include the specified smt2 info statement in the smt2 output

 --nocomments

 strip all comments from the generated smt2 code

 '''